 In addition to this, try browsing through the undergraduate calendar to develop a list of courses that sound interesting to you.
 Find out as much as you can about these courses from departmental advisors, fellow students and other sources such as the web, course outlines, etc.

-If you are still confused by your options, take all the information you have gathered and make an appointment to meet with a faculty advisor.
+If you are still confused by your options, take all the information you have gathered and make an appointment to meet with an advisor.

 I Am A Current Student